Lane Kenworthy, The Good Society

 THE CORE AIMS OF A GOOD SOCIETY

-In A Theory of Justice, John Rawls suggested that in order to decide what we want in a good society, we should imagine having to choose its features knowing we will be born into the society but not knowing what characteristics, interests, and abilities we will have and what our family, friends, neighborhood, and other circumstances will be like.
-Rawls concluded that in this scenario a reasonable person would choose for the society to have basic liberties, equality of opportunity, and the best possible living standard for the least well-off.3 This is compelling, though it needs a clarification and an adjustment.
+In A Theory of Justice, John Rawls suggested that in order to decide what we want in a good society, we should imagine having to choose its features knowing we will be born into the society but not knowing what characteristics, interests, and abilities we will have and what our family, friends, neighborhood, and other circumstances will be like.3 Rawls concluded that in this scenario a reasonable person would choose for the society to have basic liberties, equality of opportunity, and the best possible living standard for the least well-off.4 This is compelling, though it needs a clarification and an adjustment.

 Next, the adjustment.
 True equality of opportunity is unattainable.
 Equal opportunity requires that each person has equivalent skills, abilities, knowledge, and noncognitive traits upon reaching adulthood, and that’s impossible to achieve.
 Our capabilities are shaped by genetics, developments in utero, parents, siblings, peers, teachers, preachers, sports coaches, tutors, neighborhoods, and a slew of chance events and occurrences.
 Society can’t fully equalize, offset, or compensate for these influences.
 Indeed, few of us likely want equal opportunity, as it would require massive intervention in home life and probably also genetic engineering.
 Moreover, if parents knew everyone would end up with the same capabilities at the end of childhood, they would have little incentive to invest effort and money in their children’s development, and that would result in a lower absolute level of capabilities for everyone.
 What we really want is for each person to have the most opportunity possible.

-A Rawlsian vision of the good society thus features a liberal democratic political system, personal freedom, the best possible standard of living for the least well-off, and extensive opportunity.
+A Rawlsian vision of the good society thus features a democratic political system, personal freedom, the best possible standard of living for the least well-off, and extensive opportunity.

 Affluence is desirable not only as a capability enhancer.
 It also changes what people want, what they believe, and what they prioritize.
-Drawing on several decades of public opinion survey data from multiple countries, Ronald Inglehart and Christian Welzel have found that once people can be confident of survival and a decent standard of living, they tend to shift away from a worldview that emphasizes traditional sources of authority, religious dictates, traditional social roles, and the wellbeing of the group or community rather than that of the individual.
+Drawing on decades of public opinion survey data from multiple countries, Ronald Inglehart and Christian Welzel have found that once people can be confident of survival and a decent standard of living, they tend to shift away from a worldview that emphasizes traditional sources of authority, religious dictates, traditional social roles, and the wellbeing of the group or community rather than that of the individual.
 This is replaced by a post-scarcity, “emancipative” orientation.

-Another element is universalistic humanism, which deems all persons, including members of “outgroups,” as equally worthy of rights, opportunities, and respect.
+A third element of a post-scarcity orientation is universalistic humanism, which deems all persons, including members of “outgroups,” as equally worthy of rights, opportunities, and respect.
 The goal here is inclusion — similar treatment by key institutions (schools, the legal system, etc.) and by other groups, opportunity to participate fully in society, and embrace as part of the community — for women, religious minorities, racial and ethnic minorities, immigrants, people with disabilities, LGBT+ persons, among others.

-So far we have nine core aims of a good society: affluence, liberal democracy, personal freedom, security, a high standard of living for the least well-off, health, education and skills, opportunity, and inclusion.
+So far we have nine core aims of a good society: affluence, democracy, personal freedom, security, a high standard of living for the least well-off, health, education and skills, opportunity, and inclusion.
 What else should we include?

 A good society will be willing to extend a helping hand to people in other societies who aren’t as fortunate.
 It will trade with them.
 It will partner with them in international organizations to establish rules and practices that improve people’s lives.
 It will share technology.
 It will provide financial assistance.
 It will allow some, perhaps many, to immigrate.
 And it will attempt to minimize any damage it does to the global commons.